Liu-group/liu-group.github.io/_posts/2021-9-15-math-books.md

 **Side comments:** I also found these books/courses help me understand techniques used in machine learning: for supervised learning, we are always doing optimization.

-### Fear of missing out (FOMO) on a math course
+### Fear of missing out (FOMO) on math courses
+*"Fear of missing out (FOMO) is a social anxiety stemming from the belief that others might be having fun while the person experiencing the anxiety is not present."* -- Definition of FOMO from wikipedia.

+Although it's usually used in the context of describing the influence of social media, I'm going to talk about a different type of FOMO among students, about taking courses.

-Not sure whether this is a common feeling among theoretical chemistry students, but I used to have this type of FOMO as a student.
-I suspect that some math courses I hadn't taken would be important for my research at some point.
-Therefore, I took more and more but later found them not closely related to my research.
-These courses are interesting, but we should also be wary about the time cost.
+When I was a graduate student, I always suspected that some math courses I had not taken would be relevant to my research at some point.
+Therefore, I took more and more math courses to alleviate this FOMO, but later found some of them not closely related to my research.
+I found those courses interesting, but we should also be wary about the time cost for taking the courses (and the exams).

 Rather than taking a math course whose usefulness to you is unclear, you may want to think differently.
 Be confident about your ability to learn any new math topic when you need it.
 We are all lifelong learners.
-WAs long as we continue this career path, we will always encounter new math or technology that we need to use but have never used.
+As long as we continue this career path, we will always encounter new math or technology that we need to use but have never used.
 It is never too late to learn it when you find you need it.
 Therefore, don't worry about missing out on one math course at the moment.

 ### Take home message
-* FOMO on a math course is not necessary
+* FOMO on math courses is not necessary
 * Different subfields need very different math tools.
 * Conserve your time and energy.
-Consult your advisor and read the books/take the courses most closely related to your research, i.e., answering questions you meet in your research.
+Consult your advisor to find out which books/courses are most closely related to your research, i.e., answering questions you meet in research.